ZebediahKillgrave/yabuf/app/papers/realtime-hashtag-usage.md

             if "football" in hashtags:
                print "This tweet is about #football !"

-That is starting to be interesting, we can now easily get the tweet number of each subject.
-But in order to later send it to our webapp, we will publish new status on a redis channel.
+This is starting to be interesting, we are now getting the amount of tweet for each hashtag.
+But in order to send it later to our webapp, we will publish new status on a redis channel.
 This way we will be able to subscribe to the channel on the webapp and keep track of incoming status.

 > You need redis-server and the python redis library for the next step
 >